 Femern A/S requires the contractor consortia to ensure proper conditions in terms of pay and employment, as well as in terms of the working environment, safety and housing.
 The main contractors will pass these requirements on to their sub-contractors, who are thus also required to meet Femern A/S’ demands.

-As the client, Femern A/S has no direct contact between the main contractors and the sub-contractors.
-A contract between main contractor and sub-contractor will be a commercial agreement reached in accordance with market conditions.
+As the client, Femern A/S does not facilitate direct contact between the main and sub-contractors.
+Any agreement between the two is a commercial agreement reached by the parties on market terms.

 Fehmarn Belt Contractors (FBC) can be contacted via

 Femern Link Contractors (FLC) can be contacted via